Saturday, March 23, 2013

 Primal Carnage Review

 Okay, be honest.
 Who doesn't want to go around shooting dinosaurs?
 Better yet, who doesn't want to go around AS a dinosaur, biting the heads off the humans?
 Primal Carnage lets us do just that.
-It appeals to the child in all of us, the one that was rooting for the dinos when they watched Jurassic Park for the first time.
+It appeals to the child in all of us, the one that was rooting for the dinos when we watched Jurassic Park for the first time.

 Primal Carnage takes further the concept pioneered by Left 4 Dead 2 - human vs monster.
 Although the game has a very unique take on the shooter genre, it's a novelty that doesn't wear off.
 The switch between playing as first-person humans and third-person dinos helps keep the game exciting.
 I shall never tire of swooping down as a Pteranodon and using my claws to drag people away into the sky.